laurenemilyto/lauren-to/README.md

 ## Hi there! :wave:

-Data scientist who enjoys using statistics, Python and SQL to wrangle data.
+Data scientist who enjoys using statistics, Python and SQL to wrangle data and drive incremental, continuous improvements.

+Background in analytics, user experience design, end-user training and management consulting.

 Lifelong learner currently studying Javascript and Machine Learning deployment.

-Growing fruits and veggies, playing tennis, and catching live music in my freetime.
+Growing fruits and veggies :tomato:, playing tennis :tennis:, and catching live music :guitar: in my freetime.

 Feel free to reach out to me at laurenemilyto@gmail.com